AdobeDocs/experience-manager-65.en/help/assets/video.md

       `&caption=<server_path>/is/content/<path_to_caption.vtt_file,1>`

       Note the `,1` at the end of the caption path.
-Immediately following the .vtt filename extension in the path, you have the option to enable (turn on) or disable (turn off) the closed caption button on the video player bar by setting to `,1` or `,0`, respectively.
+Immediately following the `.vtt` filename extension in the path, you can optionally enable (turn on) or disable (turn off) the closed caption button on the video player bar by setting to `,1` or `,0`, respectively.

     * For an embedded video viewer experience, tap **[!UICONTROL Embed Code]**.
-In the Embed Code dialog box, select and copy the embed code to the Clipboard and then paste the code into a simple text editor.
+In the Embed Code dialog box, select, and copy the embed code to the Clipboard and then paste the code into a simple text editor.
 Append the copied embed code with the following syntax:

       `videoViewer.setParam("caption","<path_to_caption.vtt_file,1>");`

       Note the `,1` at the end of the caption path.
-Immediately following the .vtt filename extension in the path, you have the option to enable (turn on) or disable (turn off) the closed caption button on the video player bar by setting to `,1` or `,0`, respectively.
+Immediately following the `.vtt` filename extension in the path, you can optionally enable (turn on) or disable (turn off) the closed caption button on the video player bar by setting to `,1` or `,0`, respectively.

 ## Adding chapter markers to video {#adding-chapter-markers-to-video}

 You can make your long form videos easier to watch and navigate by adding chapter markers to single videos or to Adaptive Video Sets.
-When a user plays the video, they can click the chapter markers on the video timeline (also known as the video scrubber) to easily navigate to their point of interest, or immediately jump to new new content, demonstrations, tutorials, and so on.
+When a user plays the video, they can click the chapter markers on the video timeline (also known as the video scrubber) to easily navigate to their point of interest.
+Or, they can immediately jump to new content, demonstrations, and tutorials.

 >[!NOTE]
 >
 >The video player that is used must support the use of chapter markers.
-Dynamic Media video players do support chapter markers but using third party video players may not.
+Dynamic Media video players do support chapter markers but using third-party video players may not.

 If desired, you can create and brand your own custom video viewer with chapters instead of using a video viewer preset.
 For instructions on creating your own HTML5 viewer with chapter navigation, in the Adobe HTML5 Viewer SDK API, reference the heading “Customizing Behavior Using Modifiers” under the classes `s7sdk.video.VideoPlayer` and `s7sdk.video.VideoScrubber`.
 See the [HTML5 Viewer SDK API](https://s7d1.scene7.com/s7sdk/3.10/docs/jsdoc/index.html) documentation.

 <!-- If desired, you can create and brand your own custom video viewer with chapters instead of using a video viewer preset.
 For instructions on creating your own HTML5 viewer with chapter navigation, in the Adobe Scene7 Viewer SDK for HTML5 guide, reference the heading “Customizing Behavior Using Modifiers” under the classes `s7sdk.video.VideoPlayer` and `s7sdk.video.VideoScrubber`.
 The Adobe Scene7 Viewer SDK is available as a download from [Adobe Developer Connection](https://help.adobe.com/en_US/scene7/using/WSef8d5860223939e2-43dedf7012b792fc1d5-8000.html). -->

 You create a chapter list for your video in much the same way that you create captions.
 That is, you create a WebVTT file.
-Note, however, that this file must be separate from any WebVTT caption file that you may also be using; you cannot combine captions and chapters into one WebVTT file.
+Note, however, that this file must be separate from any WebVTT caption file that you are also using; you cannot combine captions and chapters into one WebVTT file.

 You can use the following sample as an example of the format you use to create a WebVTT file with chapter navigation: